chaitin/xray/README_EN.md

 ## 📝 Discussion area

-To submit false positives, missed positives, and more, be sure to read https://docs.xray.cool/#/guide/feedback first
+Feedback of  false positives,false negatives, please don’t hesitate to contact us.
+Be sure to read https://docs.xray.cool/#/guide/feedback first

 If you have a question, you can ask it on GitHub or in the discussion group below

 1. GitHub issue: https://github.com/chaitin/xray/issues
-2. Wechat official account: Scan the following QR code on wechat and follow us
+2. Wechat official account: Scan the following QR code on wechat and subscribe us

 <img src="https://docs.xray.cool/assets/wechat.jpg?cache=_none" height="200px">